wso2/docs-is/en/docs/develop/scope-based-authorization-for-internal-rest-apis.md

-WSO2 Identity Server supports API authentication using OAuth2 common flows, where users can obtain a token using an oauth2 flow and use it to invoke the API.
+WSO2 Identity Server supports API authentication using OAuth2 common flows, where users can obtain a token using an oauth2 flow dand use it to invoke the API.

 Authorization for the APIs in WSO2 Identity Server is enforced at the endpoint level using **permissions**.
 Each secured endpoint